 The amount of minimum working capital to be maintained by the Company is substantially determined by the amount required to maintain adequate levels of surety support and to provide other forms of security to its clients, including letters of credit to support contract performance.
-Bird invests excess cash in accordance with its investment policy in a variety of instruments of varying maturities to match its cash requirements.
-Excess cash is invested from time-to-time in high interest savings accounts, overnight deposits, bankers' acceptances and term deposits with typical terms to maturity of less than 90 days.
-The Company invests in guaranteed investment certificates with maturities not exceeding two years in Canadian and/or US dollars to improve the returns on cash held for projects.
+Bird may invest excess cash in accordance with its investment policy in a variety of instruments of varying maturities to match its cash requirements.